 Kiki KaiKai: Nazo no Kuro Manto (Mysterious Ghost World: The Enigmatic Black Mantle) actually found a release in Europe and the US.
 Renamed Pocky & Rocky, this sees our hero Sayo (Pocky) team up with the final boss of the previous game, Maruke (Rocky) to again vanquish an army of evil demons.

 The same attacks are still here, but with an added sliding dodge move.
-The increase buttons from the PC Engine's 2 also means our heroes can utilize special screen-clearing attacks which are in limited supply.
+The increased buttons from the PC Engine's 2 also means our heroes can utilize special screen-clearing attacks which are in limited supply.

 The big change (other that the improved graphics) is the second player, Rocky.
 The game features a two-player co-op, with Rocky also being a playable character.
 Like the Tanuki legends that inspired the famous suit in Super Mario Brother, leaves play a role in his attacks, replacing Pocky's magic cards.
 His tail will also be the replacement for the magic stick.

 It's a fun, hard game, but one that would not reach it's apex in quality until 1994 when the next game was released.
-Kiki KaiKai: Tsukiyozōshi (The Rescue), renamed as Pocky & Rocky 2 outside of Japan looks very similar, but has added RPG elements to allow for a far more rewarding experience than previous games.
+Kiki KaiKai: Tsukiyozōshi (The Rescue), renamed as Pocky & Rocky 2 outside of Japan looks very similar, but has added minor RPG elements to allow for a far more rewarding experience than previous games.

 This time you have a choice of three partners to accompany you.
 As well as rocky, you have Takuan (Bomber Bob) and Shinobi (Little Ninja).
 You will also encounter several other partners throughout the game during certain sections.

 Each of these partners have special abilities which you can control with the Super Nintendo's A button Pocky can also throw their partner to retrieve additional items and secrets.
 Make sure you revert back in time, otherwise you'll take damage.